N1cholasSmith/country-travel-advisor/README.md

 ---
 ## Description
 The Country Travel Advisor is your digital travel guide and an essential tool for planning a successful holiday, honeymoon or weekend getaway!
-The Country Travel Advisor utilizes cutting edge features to organize relevant information .
-Whilst The Travel Planner was designed with a minimalistic approach to avoid decision paralysis and streamline your holiday experience before you have even left the house.
+The Country Travel Advisor utilizes cutting edge features to organize relevant information required to successfully navigate through any country you desire.
+The Country Travel Advisor was designed with a minimalistic approach, to display only relevant information to avoid decision paralysis and streamline your holiday experience before you have even left the house.